Shannon-Kotel'nikov Mappings for Analog Point-to-Point Communications: Problem formulation and preliminaries

-where $\sigma_{x}^2$ is the signal power, $D_t$ is the distortion and the ratio $\sigma_{x}^2/D_t$ is the SDR.
-The rate is in nats per second (using the natural logarithm).
-The channel capacity of a Gaussian channel with bandwidth $W_c$, and with an average power constraint (power per channel sample) is~\cite{cover91}

-where $P$ is the average channel power, $\sigma_{n}^2$ is the channel noise power and $P/\sigma_{n}^2$ is the CSNR.
-The rate is in nats per second.

-To find OPTA, one equates the source rate and channel capacity $R=C$.
-Solving this for the SDR, OPTA is obtained as

-The channel/source bandwidth ratio $W_c / W_s$ can in principle take on any real positive number.
-If $W_c > W_s$, redundant bandwidth is available for communication, and could be used for error reduction.
-If $W_c < W_s$, the source bandwidth and hence the information has to be reduced by some sort of lossy compression before transmission.
+OPTA in the i.i.d. case is obtained by equating the rate-distortion function for the relevant source with the relevant channel capacity.
+The equation is solved with respect to the signal-to-distortion ratio (SDR), which becomes a function of the channel signal-to-noise ratio (SNR)~\cite{BergerTufts67}.
+For the case of Gaussian sources and channels, OPTA is explicitly given by

-The bandwidth ratio $W_c/W_s$ in~(\ref{eq:OPTA_BWrelation}) can in practice be obtained by e.g. combining $M$ source samples into $N$ channel samples.
-Assuming Nyquist sampling and an ideal Nyquist channel $W_c/W_s\approx N/M=r$.
-Notice that $r$ is a positive rational number in this case, i.e. $r\in \mathbb{Q}_+$.
-Both the source- and channel spaces can be considered Euclidian with dimension $M$ and $N$, respectively, and so $r$ is called the ``dimension change factor'' (or expansion/reduction factor depending on the case under consideration).
-In the following, an operation where a source of dimension $M$ is mapped onto a channel of dimension $N$ is referred to as an $M$:$N$ mapping.
+where $\sigma_x^2$ is the source variance, $\sigma_{x}^2/D_t$ is the SDR and $P /\sigma_n^2$ is the channel SNR.
+Assuming Nyquist sampling and an ideal Nyquist channel, the ratio between channel signalling rate $f_c$, and source sampling rate $f_s$, can be obtained by combining $M$ source samples with $N$ channel samples.
+That is, $f_c/f_s\approx N/M = r$, where $r$ is a positive rational number ($r\in \mathbb{Q}_+$), named \emph{dimension change factor}.
+If $r>1$, the channels dimension is higher than that of the source and this can be utilized for noise reduction.
+If $r \in [0,1)$, the source dimension, and hence the information, has to be reduced in a lossy way before transmission.
+We denote the operation where a source of dimension $M$ is mapped onto a channel of dimension $N$ an $M$:$N$ mapping.